We earn commissions from links on this site.

 • Malware Protection 100% 100%

-• Features: 100%.
-Anti-phishing, app security, unlimited VPN, ad tracker blocking, dark web monitoring, and more.
+• Security features: 100%.
+Anti-phishing, VPN, app security, dark web monitor, and more.

 Try it risk-free, thanks to its 60-day return policy.

-Kaspersky - the second best antivirus app for android phones of 2023
+Kaspersky is the second best antivirus for Android of 2025

 Kaspersky Antivirus